Reliable Authorization - Hitachi ID Identity Manager

 Reminders, Escalation and Delegation

 Workflow is used in Identity Manager to approve change requests, to implement approved requests, to certify user access and more.
-A participant in the workflow process is a person who is being asked to complete a task, most commonly change authorization.
+A participant in the workflow process is a person invited to complete a task.

 The Identity Manager workflow engine has built-in support for automatic reminders, escalation and delegation, so as to elicit reliable responses from individually-unreliable users: